mfthomps/Labtainers/docs/labdesigner.md

 home directory within the container when the container starts.
 The lab container directory is at:

-    $SEED_DIR/labs/[labname]/[container name]
+    $LABTAINER_DIR/labs/[labname]/[container name]

-Note the name of the container in labs with a single container matches the labname by default.
+Note the name of the container name in labs with a single container matches the labname by default.

 ### Final lab environment fixup ###
 The initial environment encountered by the student is further refined using